Storm names honour scientists across island of Ireland

 Each service has chosen seven names on the alphabetical list (which excludes the letters q, u, x, y, and z).

-Ireland’s Met Eireann has chosen to honour scientists who have made important contributions to science and benefits for humankind with its names.
+Met Éireann has chosen to honour scientists who have made important contributions to science and benefits for humankind with its names.

 The list of names chosen by Met Eireann are Agnes, Fergus, Jocelyn, Kathleen, Lilian, Nicholas, and Vincent.